VikiProject/VikiProject/README.md

 * Advocate for **data ethics** and analytical integrity; design processes that maintain data quality end‑to‑end.
 * Experienced **mentor and team lead**, driving standards in documentation, testing, and delivery.

-> *Open to interesting conversations and collaboration.
-Also connected with contacts in Adelaide.*
+> *Open to interesting conversations and collaboration.*

 ---